spree/spree/guides/content/developer/core/products.md

 }
 ```

-These sizes can be changed by altering the value of `Spree::Config[:attachment_styles]`.
-Once `Spree::Config[:attachment_styles]` has been changed, you *must* regenerate the paperclip thumbnails by running this command:
+These sizes can be changed by altering the value of `Spree::Image.attachment_definitions[:attachment][:styles]`.
+Once `Spree::Image.attachment_definitions[:attachment][:styles]` has been changed, you *must* regenerate the paperclip thumbnails by running this command:

 ```bash
 $ bundle exec rake paperclip:refresh:thumbnails CLASS=Spree::Image